gdobrasnki/project_52/README.md

 Very Crude mockup of an application to assist Vulnerable people during times of Crisis (Covid19)

+# Requirements
-Ensure that docker is installed and running.
+- Ensure that docker is installed and running.
+- Python 3

 # Startup
-`docker-compose up -d`
+`make`

 Site located at `http://localhost:5000`